LukeThornton92/string_theory/README.md

 ### New Arrivals

-The new arrivals is something noted in my research, if this site was to be taken live this section could easily change filtering products by anything the store owners wanted, at the moment the guitars selected are static but they could change upon a refresh selecting a random quantity from a certain desired fileter.
+The new arrivals is something noted in my research, if this site was to be taken live this section could easily change filtering products by anything the store owners wanted, at the moment the guitars selected are static but they could change upon a refresh selecting a random quantity from a certain desired filter.
 I decided to highlight a small selection of guitars to show that its possible to showcase potentially the 4 best options of any one area, this could change depending on trends or time of year.

 This is fully responsive and will always show 4 products with a "explore more" link below.